Keeping the Commandments Brings Lasting Joy, President Nelson Tells Floridian Saints

 “Every person in this arena has a role to play in the gathering of Israel.
 Young and old, married and single, black and white, male and female—all are needed in the Lord’s battalion to gather Israel.”

 As parents learn with their children in their home and help them feel the Spirit, that is gathering Israel, he said.
 As members do family history and serve in the temple, strengthen the testimonies of others, and repent, that is gathering Israel.

-Satan is doing all within his power to make God’s children miserable, “So, don’t fall for his lies,” President Nelson said.
-“Wickedness never brings happiness” (Alma 41:10).
+Satan is doing all within his power to make God’s children miserable, “so don’t fall for his lies,” President Nelson said.
+“Wickedness never brings happiness” (see Alma 41:10).

 Breaking the commandments “always leads to heartache.
 Always!
 Far too often immorality is involved.
 Frequently there are violations of the Word of Wisdom that lead to addiction.
 Pornography rears its ugly, destructive head again and again.”

 The Lord gives His children boundaries to protect them from influences that will destroy them, he said.
 “Blessings always come by obedience to the law upon which that blessing is predicated. . . .
 You can be sure that as you keep the commandments of God, you will reap the blessings that He has in store for you.”

 Sister Nelson spoke of seeking and receiving revelation when she and President Nelson were dating and buying their first house.
 She also spoke about answered prayers as she and her sisters prayed for their aging and sick mother.